 A Taxonomy for Start ups

-Here is my approach.
+Here is a part of my approach.

-In the first meeting with a start up, I try to decide where it fits against the following taxonomy:
+Next, I try to decide where the startup fits against the following taxonomy:

-Start-ups that don’t set their sights on becoming a Platform and/or “only” make it to the Company stage, can still be a worthwhile investment/endeavor but typically they are acquired by larger incumbents to fill in product gaps.
+Start ups that don’t set their sights on becoming a Platform and/or “only” make it to the Company stage, can still be a worthwhile investment/endeavor but typically they are acquired by larger incumbents to fill in product gaps.
 Few business software Companies are able to survive the long-term independently unless they become a Platform.
-Start-ups that don’t make it past the Feature or Product stage – in the business software market – are usually acquired or shut down for modest or no return.
+Start ups that don’t make it past the Feature or Product stage – in the business software market – are usually acquired or shut down for modest or no return.

 The (not so) Secret to Becoming a Platform

-So, what is one thing all business software start-ups need to eventually evolve into a Platform?
+So, what is one thing all business software start ups need to eventually evolve into a Platform?

 One word.
 Partners.

-I believe that all business software start-ups should have a well-constructed approach to partnering from inception.
+I believe that all business software start ups should have a well-constructed approach to partnering from inception.
 By partners, I don’t mean a channel or team of resellers.
 I mean a strategy to partner with companies that have complementary offerings and are willing to go to market jointly.

 By combining resources with partners – in areas such as demand generation and sales – you can substantially reduce your customer acquisition costs and significantly increase your brand awareness.
 And, as you grow toward becoming a Platform, you will have a created a well-developed ecosystem that is reliant upon your success for its own.
-This ecosystem will also help you to thwart any emerging competitors.
+This ecosystem will help you to thwart any emerging competitors.

-By 2001, Siebel had more than 200 Alliance Managers in its Alliance organization who helped to drive nearly $1B in annual Siebel revenue and won awards from Forbes and IDC for its innovative approach.
+By 2001, Siebel had more than 200 Alliance Managers in its Alliance organization who helped to drive nearly $1B in annual Siebel revenue and it won awards from Forbes and IDC for its innovative approach.
 As the head of the Alliance organization, I reported directly to the CEO due to the importance of this function in revenue generation.

-- Identify where you are on the start-up taxonomy: Feature, Product, or Company….if you are already a Platform, congratulations!
-You aren’t a start-up and don’t need any advice offered here!
+- Identify where you are on the start up taxonomy: Feature, Product, or Company….if you are already a Platform, congratulations!
+You aren’t a start up and don’t need any advice offered here!